binbashburns/warhares.com/pages/home.md

 title: "Curate is a premium portfolio for <strong>Jekyll.</strong>"
 description: "Showcase your projects, work or case studies in style with this markdown powered portfolio theme for Jekyll."
 meta_description: "Jekyll Curate is a premium Jekyll blog theme"
-meta_title: Jekyll Curate - Premium Portfolio Theme
+meta_title: Warhares.com - Coming Soon
 subscribe: false

 projects: